 12.03 (a) If a post season game is tied after 9 innings, play shall continue into extra innings to determine a winner.
-In the event a post season game in pool play is ceased by the umpire for any reason (weather, lights, etc.) and the scored is tied, then the game shall be declared a tied game in the pool play standings.
-In the event a post season game in bracket play is ceased by the umpire for any reason (weather, lights, etc.) and the score is tied, then the following tie breakers will be used to determine the winner.
+In the event a post season game is ceased by the umpire for any reason (weather, lights, etc.) and the scored is tied, then the game shall be declared a tied game and the following tie breakers will be used to determine the winner.
 Note: With the exception of rule 12.01, all other elements of Rules 4.01 and 4.02 will apply to post season play; specifically there will be no suspended games in post season play.